marginaltech/marginaltech.github.io/index.md

 are an existential threat in your industry.
 But that threat is simple to understand and counter:

-1. *Systematically integrate software automation into, and across, your bespoke business processes.*
+1. *Methodically integrate software automation and analytics into your bespoke business processes.*
 2. *Compound modest, but substantive, benefits in efficiency.*
 3. *In time, step-changes in how you could do business will be apparent and difficult for competitors' to reproduce.*

-It might be simple, but it's not easy to do well.
+It's simple, but not easy.

+It should be more achievable, for more organisations, than what the technology sector is currently selling.

 ### I help organisations elicit ends and execute means.